 Why not?
-Just one look.
+It takes just one look.
 It's simple and easy and requires no training or understanding.
-It will cost no money and very little time.
+It will cost you no money and it takes very little time.

-You will discover what it feels like to be you and that you are all you ever wanted.
+You will discover what it feels like to be you and that your life, just as it is, is all that you have ever wanted.

 Try it and find out.
 This simple approach is for everyone.
 Problems are completely optional, and you are not required to change anything at all.

-Like most non-profit organizations, ours relies on donations from those who support our work.
+Like most non-profit organizations, ours relies on donations from those who belive in and want to support our work.
 These donations are tax-deductible in the United States.
 No one is required to donate.

 Actually, it takes just one look.
 All that is needed is a sincere desire to feel what it feels like to be you.
 Then, whenever it occurs to you, take another look at yourself.
 It's that simple.